AdaCore/uwrap/documentation/language_pick.rst

 The overall result of this is false, then an error will be displayed on the output.

-The Expansion Suffix ".all()"
+Picking Results of Generators
 -----------------------------

-The ".all()" suffix allows to consider all values that match a given browsing function prefix.
-Recall that:
+The ".all()" suffix allows to go over all values that are yielded by a prefix.
+A good example of such a generator function is child () Recall that:

 .. code-block:: text